for Percussion Sextet and Recording

 Instrumentation: percussion sextet and recording (see score or video for instrumentation and specifications)

 Partially funded by the American Music Center's Margartet Fairbank Jory Copying Assistance Grant.

 World Premiere: Indiana Day of Percussion, Indiana University Percussion Ensemble, Butler University, April 1, 2000.

-Other Selected Performances: percussion ensembles at Indiana University, Ithaca College, Syracuse University, Eastman, PAS Wisconsin Day of Percussion, Imagine Festival, Wichita State University, Western Michigan University, St. Olaf, College, Rowan University, Hofstra University.
+Other Selected Performances: percussion ensembles at Indiana University, Ithaca College, Michigan State University, Syracuse University, Eastman, PAS Wisconsin Day of Percussion, Imagine Festival, Wichita State University, Western Michigan University, St. Olaf, College, Rowan University, Hofstra University.

 Publisher: Bill Holab Music

 Although percussionists are often called upon to mimic the sounds of nature with their instruments, I think that nature, without question, provides the most exciting percussive sounds.
 In Stealing Thunder, I attempt to honor Mother Nature by appropriating (or stealing) recorded sounds of thunder and integrating them into the work.
 Each percussionist plays unique solo lines and motives.
 As the work progresses, the players take motives from one another and modify them.
 In effect, they are stealing each other’s thunder.
 The name "Stealing Thunder" is derived from the expression "to steal someone’s thunder," an expression that means to hinder or thwart someone.

 In an abstract sense, this work is inspired by the great drum solos and styles of Gene Krupa, Buddy Rich, Tito Puente, Neil Peart and Billy Cobham.
 This work is also influenced by rudimentary drumming (i.e. "marching drumlines") and percussion technique books I used when I was younger, such as George Stone’s Accents and Rebounds.